 “Influence is about others.
 Sure, it may begin with gaining power, but real leadership turns around and gives that power away.”
 Jeff Goins, The Secret to influence is

-You gain strength by being weak, you earn by giving away.
+To be ‘powerful’ or significant means giving away, not amassing.
+We gain strength by being weak, we earn by giving away.

-You allow your heart to rejoice, to glow and dance regardless of a million other things you would rather notice instead.
+You cannot be so caught up with the grand projects that you refuse for your heart to rejoice, to glow and to dance regardless of a million other things not done.

-You learn how to be grateful for what your spouse does for you.
-Especially when you know that it’s not natural for them; that it’s something they have had to learn.
+A healthy marriage is where we we learn to be grateful for what our spouse does for us.
+Especially when you know that it’s not natural for them; that it’s something they have to learn.